Zoom case - are users unprotected?

-In recent weeks, information security experts have begun to discover a series of breaches and flaws in the platform that have raised questions around Zoom, as I explored in this piece here on the blog.
-The company's shares, which had risen 125% since the beginning of the year, saw a 25% drop from 27 March to 7 April.
+In recent weeks, information security experts have begun to discover a series of loopholes and flaws in the platform that have raised doubts about Zoom, as I explored in this blog post.
+The company's shares, which had risen 125% since the beginning of the year, fell 25% from March 27 to April 7.

 But do the vulnerabilities found make Zoom totally insecure?
 Should people stop using it?

 Not necessarily.
-Although we have several alternatives on the market, like Webex itself, which was the source of inspiration for Zoom, or Microsoft Skype, if you like the simplicity of Zoom and want to stick with it, that's fine.
+Although we have several alternatives on the market, such as Webex itself, which was the source of Zoom's inspiration, or Microsoft Skype, if you like Zoom's simplicity and want to stick with it, that's fine.
 But maybe it won't be so simple anymore.
-Because to use it in a minimally safe way, you will need to take steps that will require you to make some reconfigurations in the tool.
-Nothing too complex, but that will force you to change the routine you had with the application.
+Because in order to use it in a minimally secure way, you'll have to take steps that will require you to reconfigure the tool.
+Nothing too complex, but it will force you to change your routine with the application.

 Let's get to the tips: